 Soft buttery melt in the mouth spinach combined with the mellow sweetness of potatoes and rolled in the garlicky spiced curry, yes we are talking about Aloo Palak dry or Spinach potato curry that loved equally in Pakistan and India.

-This is really easy peasy and tasty recipe of Aloo palak with photos of each step.
-Know if you don’t know what is aloo palak then let me introduce it.
+This is a really easy peasy and tasty recipe of Aloo palak with photos of each step.
+Now if you don’t know what is aloo palak then let me introduce it.
 Aloo and palak both are Hindi/ Urdu words.
-Aloo mean potato and palak mean Spinach in English.
-The curried potato and spinach is called aloo palak.
-Other ingredients used to make aloo palak are onion, garlic and few other Indian spices.
+Aloo means potato and palak means Spinach in English.
+The curried potato and spinach are called aloo palak.
+Other ingredients used to make aloo palak are onion, garlic, and a few other Indian spices.

-Aloo Palak is widely eaten in South Asian countries like India, Pakistan, bangladesh and Nepal as everyday vegetarian food.
-And who doesn’t know Palak / spinach is highly nutritious vegetable; full of iron and folic acid.
+Aloo Palak is widely eaten in South Asian countries like India, Pakistan, Bangladesh, and Nepal as everyday vegetarian food.
+And who doesn’t know Palak/spinach is a highly nutritious vegetable; full of iron and folic acid.
 Let’s get some iron power.
-Check benefits of spinach here.
+Check the benefits of spinach here.

 - Always remove stems from leaves.
-In fact if using spinach with large leaves.
-Fold the side of each leave and pull the stem upward to the tip of leaves to remove the mid vein.
-The mid vein of leaves (if thick) do not get tender even after cooking and spoils the texture.
+In fact, if using spinach with large leaves.
+Fold the side of each leaf and pull the stem upward to the tip of the leaves to remove the midvein.
+The midvein of leaves (if thick) do not get tender even after cooking and spoils the texture.

 - Wash fresh spinach in a large vessel.
-Pick the leaves from water leaving dust particle in the bottom of vessel.
+Pick the leaves from water leaving dust particles in the bottom of the vessel.
 Repeat this at least 2 times, preferably until water runs clean.

-- Adding little butter and bhonofying gives the spinach very buttery taste.
+- Adding little butter and bhonofying gives the spinach a very buttery taste.

 - Add tomatoes in aloo palak.
 Some people make aloo palak without tomatoes but I recommend trying this version with tomatoes.
-You won’t regret.
+You won’t regret it.